apache/calcite/site/_docs/howto.md

 # Typically we increment minor version: If X.Y.Z is 1.11.0, X2.Y2.Z2 is 1.12.0.
 # Note X.Y.Z is the current version we're trying to release, and X2.Y2.Z2 is the next development version.
 # For example, if I am currently building a release for 1.11.0, X.Y.Z would be 1.11.0 and X2.Y2.Z2 would be 1.12.0.
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-DskipDockerCheck
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare

 # If you have multiple GPG keys, you can select the key used to sign the release by appending `-Dgpg.keyname=${your.key.id}` to `-Darguments`:
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments="-DskipDockerCheck -Dgpg.keyname=${your.key.id}"
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=${your.key.id}
 {% endhighlight %}

 ### To perform the dry-run in docker: